kammitama5/kammitama5.github.io/_posts/2017-11-10-Friday-November-10th.md

-## Sunnvayle Trip and Afterthoughts
+## Sunnyvale Trip and Afterthoughts

 ## Got back from Haskell Hackers